tlienart/Franklin.jl/docs/syntax/page-variables.md

 +++
 ```

-this block will be executed as normal Julia code and assigns `var1` and `var2` which then become available as page variable.
+this block will be executed as standard Julia code and the two assignments (`var1` and `var2`) will be caught and made available as page variable of the same name.

-These variables can serve multiple purposes but, primarily, they can be accessed from the HTML template blocks e.g.:
+Page variables can serve multiple purposes though their main use is to be accessed from the HTML template blocks e.g.:

 ```html
 <footer>